 Stage 3: periodical reporting to the Audit Committee and the Board of Directors about the risks evolution through their KRIs.
+Twice a year, the Audit Committee's agenda includes the monitoring of the Risk Map and the review of the action plans under development.

-It is the senior management who proposes the Risk Map to the Audit Committee.
-The Risk Map details all risks identified and assessed, including strategic, operational, financial, tax, legal, compliance and also risks to sustainability including those related to climate change.
+It is the senior management who proposes the Risk Map to the Audit Committee in which all risks are identified and assessed, including strategic, operational, financial, tax, legal, compliance and also risks to sustainability including those related to climate change.
 This risk map has incorporated those factors deemed critical, considering all of the Group's lines of activity, geographical areas where it operates and its business divisions, as well as any risk factors deemed critical in relation to support functions (such as finances, human resources, legal and tax).

 In addition, the company has a criminal risk map and a Criminal Risk Management and Crime Prevention Handbook in accordance with article 31 bis of the Criminal Code and other applicable laws.
 Under ESG Committee instigation, it has reviewed and strengthened the existing Corporate Compliance Program, by designing and implementing in the group the new Applus+ Criminal Risk Management and Crime Prevention System (hereinafter, the System), which is described in the referred handbook.
 The group has implemented the System by deploying the necessary internal control and surveillance measures to ensure compliance with criminal laws and to avoid the occurrence of offenses of which, in accordance with Spanish Criminal Code, any group company might be held responsible or, in case these cannot be avoided, at least to significantly reduce the risk of they taking place.
 Prevention is one of the main objectives of the System, the other one being to make possible the quick detection and reaction before any potential criminal offense in the group.
-The Company shall continue to deploy the implementation of the System in line with the annual plan that the ESG Committee approves.